pminasandra/tracktorlive/README.md

 ------------------------------------------------------------------------

-📦 Installation
+Installation
 --------------

 TracktorLive is mainly targeted towards Linux-like environments.
-However, it works (and has been tested) on MacOS and Windows.
+However, it works (and has been tested) on Windows, and in a limited role, on MacOS.
 If you are already using a Linux system, you can run

 ```bash
 pip install tracktorlive
 ```

-For usage Windows (through Windows
+For usage with Windows (through Windows
 Subsystem for Linux, WSL) see [DOCS](./DOCS/).
 **We do not currently support TracktorLive for real-time use on MacOS.**

 ------------------------------------------------------------------------

-🔁 Example: Print current location of animal
+Example: Print current location of animal
 ---------------------------------------------

 ```python